pastelnetwork/python_inference_layer_server/README.md

 ## Endpoints

-The following endpoints are available in the Pastel Supernode Messaging and Control Layer:
+The following endpoints are available in the Pastel Supernode Inference Layer:

 - `/supernode_list_json`: Retrieves the list of Supernodes as JSON data.
 - `/supernode_list_csv`: Retrieves the list of Supernodes as a normalized CSV file.